paezha/edashop/README.md

 <img src="man/figures/05-New-Project.png" width="100%" /> **Figure 5.**
 *Your project keeps all your files nicely organized*

-### Working with your preliminary reading in the course package
+### Working with templates

-You need to restart R Studio once after installing the package before you can access the readings and exercises.
+You need to restart R Studio once after installing the package before you can access the file templates for the *Sessions*.

-After doing so, you will find that all your readings are included in the course package.
-Each reading is like a mini-chapter in a book (instead of asking you to buy a book, we will give you the contents).
-But readings can be much more than that.
-To begin working with your preliminary reading, you begin by creating a new file and choosing R Markdown from a template.
-Select template `Reading-0` from the course package and give it a name.
+After restarting the application, you will find that the templates are available when you choose to create a new R Markdown file.
+To work with templates, you start by creating a new R Markdown file with the option of using a template.
+As an example, select template \`\` from the course package and give it a name.
 After you click ‘OK’, a new R Markdown file will open in your editor.
 Also, notice that a new folder appears in your project to keep this file.
 The process is illustrated in Figure 6.